Risk factors of Parkinson's Disease

 Rotenone and Paraquat

-Two herbicides have been strongly fingered to cause the oxidative stress leading to genetic mutations and Parkinson's Disease.
+Two herbicides have been strongly fingered; they cause the oxidative stress that leads to genetic mutations and Parkinson's Disease.
+There are almost certainly many others.

 Paraquat is used to kill weeds and dry off potato haulms just before harvesting.
 Residues are left in the food we eat.